| |

 have a status changing into something else.

-Suppose an entity, event or
+Suppose an entity, event or phenomenon

-contradiction (A ≠ B).
-Here, B is not necessarily another entity, but
+B).
+Here, B is not necessarily another entity, but everything A is not.

-everything A is not.
-This is the logical characterization of A. Next, we
+This is the logical characterization of A. Next, we connect A to another

-connect A to another entity, say C as follows : C = f(A) or C is a
+entity, say C as follows : C = f(A) or C is a function of A. Given A, then

-function of A. Given A, then C is possible (for example, if A is a cup,
+C is possible (for example, if A is a cup, then C, pouring liquid into A,

-step is ontological.
-Turning A into a hypostasis or substance is
+is possible).
+The last step is ontological.
+Turning A into a hypostasis or

-"essential", "eidetic" nature.
-This core remains self-identical and is
+"substantial", "essential", "eidetic" nature.
+This core remains

-deemed to represent the "true nature" or "ultimate existence" of A. The
+self-identical and is deemed to represent the "true nature" or "ultimate

-"essence" of A must always remain the "essence" of A, for otherwise A
+existence" of A. The "essence" of A must always remain the "essence" of A,

-could not substantially remain A, but become A', while A' ≠ A. This crucial requisite of
+for otherwise A could not substantially remain A, but become A', while A'

-substantialism actually undermines the consistency of substantialist ontology.
-This
+consistency of substantialist ontology.
+This reified A is an independent

-Leibniz in his Monadology).
+"monad" without "parts" and "openings" (cf. Leibniz in his Monadology).
 Hence, there is no interaction

 possible, for nothing can "come in or go out".
 So if A is